FREE Car Insurance Comparison

-This took place during early morning drive time, which was also a factor.
-The morning commute is generally a time when people are rushing to work, despite the fact that there might be inclement weather affecting driving conditions.
+This occurred place during early morning drive time, which was also a factor.
+The morning commute is the time when people are rushing to work, despite the fact that there might be inclement weather affecting driving conditions.

 3. Wreckage in Williamsburg

 - Number of Vehicles: 50

 - Main Factor Involved: Visibility, Traction, Narrow Roadway

 This crash was due to the inability of drivers to see anything since there was heavy snowfall occurring at the time, known as white-out conditions.
 The snow obviously did not help drivers stop, either.